 In the years since, Wesco has followed a legislative path that diverged from those of firebrands like Curt Nisly, his counterpart in a neighboring district whose outspoken social conservatism has alienated the more moderate Republican leadership and relegated him to the back bench.
 The two had a public breach in 2018 when Wesco refused to sign on to Nisly’s life-at-conception bill, which would ban all abortions; Wesco based his reluctance on the inevitability of such a law being struck down in the courts rather than the merits of the bill itself.
 In 2019, Wesco took the lead in arguing against a bill amendment that would have rescinded state funding to private schools that engage in discriminatory hiring practices; the proposed amendment, which was voted down, followed the firing of a gay guidance counselor at an Indianapolis parochial school.

 Wesco has drawn Democratic or Libertarian opponents in the past three elections, winning all convincingly.
-In 2020, he defeated his Democratic opponent – who also has held offices in the Indiana Libertarian Party – by about 7,000 votes. – Kevin Morgan
+In 2020, he defeated his Democratic opponent – who also has held offices in the Indiana Libertarian Party – by about 7,000 votes.
+Wesco was among more than a dozen in his caucus -- most of them with similarly reliable voting records as social conservatives -- to fend off primary challenges from the right funded by the Liberty Defense PAC; Wesco's won nearly 85 percent of the primary vote. – Kevin Morgan